Looking for some of the best logos of all time and their meaning?

 The Shein logo is one of the classic examples of the fashion industry brand’s visual identity.
 This logo uses a monochrome color palette, which is a perfect choice for the company working with clothing and accessories.

 The very first logo for Zara was created in 1975 and featured classy and chic serif lettering.
 This brand uses a monochrome color scheme in most of its branding material.
 All capital letters of the brand name’s inscription are solid and perfectly balanced.
-Generally, this logo does a great job of conveying class and sophistication.
+Generally, this is one of the best logos that does a great job of conveying class and sophistication.

 Ray-Ban was founded in 1937 by the American company Bausch & Lomb.
 Ray-Ban is a brand of sunglasses and eyeglasses.
 The current logo was created in 2007 that gives a retro look.
 The wordmark appears in white with a red background.
 The red color attracts attention and gives a fun vibe.